geoscholar/RGVFlood/docs/implementation/surveydatamodel/gis/index.rst

    - Description of the structure or feature being surveyed, for example “Cross Section 2”.
 STRUCTDESC corresponds to the Structure Description field in the Data Capture Technical Reference.
    - Text
    - 254

+ * - Latitude
+   - R
+   - Latitude location of the survey point, in the horizontial datum.
+   - Double
+   - Default
+ * - Longitude
+   - R
+   - Easting location of the survey point, in the horizontial datum.
+   - Double
+   - Default
+ * - Ellipsoid Height
+   - R
+   - Ellispoid Height elevation of the survey point, in the geodetic datum and elevation units specified.
+   - Double
+   - Default
+ * - ELPSDHT_UNIT
+   - R
+   - Ellispoid Height elevation Units.
+This unit indicates the measurement system used for the survey points.
+Normally, this would be feet, but meters are accepted
+   - Text
+   - 16

+  * - Latitude RMS
+   - R
+   - Latitude RMS of the survey point.
+   - Double
+   - Default
+ * - Longitude RMS
+   - R
+   - Easting location of the survey point, in the projection specified.
+   - Double
+   - Default
+ * - Ellipsoid Height
+   - R
+   - Ellispoid Height elevation of the survey point, in the geodetic datum and elevation units specified.
+   - Double
+   - Default
+ * - ELPSDHT_UNIT
+   - R
+   - Ellispoid Height elevation Units.
+This unit indicates the measurement system used for the survey points.
+Normally, this would be feet, but meters are accepted
+   - Text
+   - 16
+  * - NORTHING
+   - R
+   - Northing location of the survey point, in the projection specified.
+   - Double
+   - Default
+ * - EASTING
+   - R
+   - Easting location of the survey point, in the projection specified.
+   - Double
+   - Default
+ * - ELEV
+   - R
+   - Elevation of the survey point, in the vertical datum and elevation units specified.
+   - Double
+   - Default
+ * - ELEV_UNIT
+   - R
+   - Elevation Units.
+This unit indicates the measurement system used for the survey points.
+Normally, this would be feet.
+Acceptable values for this field are listed in the D_Length_Units table.
+   - Text
+   - 16